 Achieving Sustainable Agricultural Systems (ASSIST) is a long-term National Capability programme, jointly funded by NERC and BBSRC.
 With support from the farming industry, ASSIST will meet the challenge of feeding growing populations without causing unacceptable environmental damage.

-The Centre for Ecology & Hydrology in partnership with Rothamsted Research and British Geological Survey will develop innovative farming systems that increase food production with more efficient use of inputs to:
+The UK Centre for Ecology & Hydrology in partnership with Rothamsted Research and British Geological Survey will develop innovative farming systems that increase food production with more efficient use of inputs to:

 - Increase efficiency of food production